Boat Air Conditioner Installation Guide

 - Procure the unit(s).
 Depending on the brand, there are some lingering supply chain delays

 - Plan the installation.
 Where will all the major components go?
 Where will I mount the unit?
 Can the ductwork reach the places where you want the cool/hot air?
+Where will the return air grill go?
 What marine ac water pump do I need?
+How many GPH water flow will I need in my air conditioning pump?

 - Purchase the accessories needed for the installation: